Specterace/Embedded3/README.md

 # Embedded3
 This project uses an ATMega328P board and an external LCD to print out the typed key inputs a user enters to the keyboard/input device.
+It includes the main.c file of the project.